Utak-West/Top-Notch-New-Jersey/content/services/kitchen-remodeling.md

 ## 🍳 Page Header Content

 ### Primary Headline
-**"Kitchen Remodeling in New Jersey - Licensed Master Electrician"**
+**"Kitchen Remodeling in New Jersey - Expert Craftsmanship & Design"**

 ### Subheadline
-**"Transform your kitchen with expert craftsmanship and integrated electrical expertise.
+**"Transform your kitchen with professional design and quality craftsmanship.
 From $10,000 refreshes to $100,000+ luxury transformations."**

 ### Breadcrumbs
 Home > Services > Kitchen Remodeling